 Post-mortem reviews are a critical step to truly understand what has happened and should feed into your Risk Management Planning.

-Of course, it’s not just about your organisational needs.
-Regulators, customers and other interested third parties, where possible legal consequences may ensue after the event, need to be shown the investigative and remediation steps.
-Finding out who was responsible and who was affected is key for any lawyer, called in to audit and investigate an incident, but understanding your network in terms of what was targeted and how that breach occurred in the responsibility of the IT and Cyber Security Teams.
+Of course, it’s not just about your organisational needs – Regulators, Customers and other interested third parties, where possible legal consequences may ensue after the event, need to be shown this investigative and remediation steps.
+Finding out who was responsible and who was affected is a key one for any lawyer, called in to audit and investigate an incident, but understanding your network in terms of what was targeted and how that breach occurred is the responsibility of the IT and Cyber security teams.

 Determining what technical areas need improvement, budget aligned and any data (the GDPR discusses ‘Proportionality’) impacts need to be investigated and aligned.

 We don’t have time for plans